elm-city-craftworks/notes.practicingruby.com/_posts/2013-03-07-writing-course-2.md

 interested to [gregory@practicingruby.com](mailto:gregory@practicingruby.com)
 by March 1, 2013.
-I will evaluate applications on a first-come, first-serve basis and there are only a maximum of five slots open, so be sure to send your application in as early as you can!
+I will evaluate applications on a first-come, first-serve basis and there are only a maximum of five slots open, so be sure to send your application in as early as you can.

 If you're accepted to participate, I'll follow up over email with a few questions that will help me design a good course for you, and we'll